TelemetryHarbor/harbor-docs/docs/introduction/concepts.md

 -   **Feature Access & Support**: Higher tiers unlock more advanced features and provide enhanced support.
 This includes a progression from basic to advanced backup and recovery options, and a shift from community support to priority email support, culminating in 24/7 dedicated support for Enterprise clients.
 Resource allocation also scales from shared infrastructure in lower tiers to dedicated resources for Enterprise solutions, ensuring optimal performance and isolation.

 :::info Note
-For the most up-to-date information on pricing and features, please refer to the official [Telemetry Harbor Pricing Page](https://www.harborscale.com/pricing).
+For the most up-to-date information on pricing and features, please refer to the official [Harbor Scale Pricing Page](https://www.harborscale.com/pricing).
 :::

 ## Harbor Types

-Telemetry Harbor supports a variety of **Harbor Types**, each tailored to a specific category of telemetry data.
+Harbor Scale supports a variety of **Harbor Types**, each tailored to a specific category of telemetry data.
 A Harbor Type defines the **data model** and **ingestion structure** best suited for its intended domain.
 This ensures more efficient storage, faster querying, and a better developer experience.

 Think of it as choosing the right schema and ingestion pattern based on what kind of data you're working with.